A Devil Among the Apostles: Blood and Betrayal in the Apostle Islands

-Tom, Jake and Kaydan went down to the lakeshore to smoke a joint and I helped Gordon build a fire.
+Tom, Jake and Kaydan went down to the lakeshore to smoke a joint, and I helped Gordon build a fire.
 Once we had it stoked and crackling, we sat down and opened some beers.
 I asked Gordon how he was doing.
 He sat with his chin in his hand, staring into the flames.
-Eventually he opened up to me and admitted he was having problems at home.
+Eventually he opened up and told me he was having problems at home.
 Then my phone rang.
 Gordon gestured for me to answer it.
 I wished I hadn’t.

 “Hello, Tom.
 Is that you?”
 It was a woman’s voice.
 “Listen, I’m sorry.
-It’s just that I think it’s incredibly reckless.
-You didn’t really need to do that.
+It’s just that it’s reckless.
+You shouldn’t have done that.
 If you’d have just said no, he wouldn’t have suspected anything.”

 I looked across the campfire at Gordon.
 “Who was it?” he asked.